 In logistic regression, AIC is the analogous metric of adjusted R².
 Thus, we always prefer the model with the smallest AIC value.

-In this deviance, it shows that the response predicted by a model with nothing but an intercept.
+In null deviance, the response that is predicted by the model is just an intercept.

 It indicates the response predicted by a model of adding independent variables.

-a.
-It helps in Image Segmentation and Categorization.
+- It helps in image segmentation and categorisation.

-b.
-Generally, we use logistic regression in Geographic Image Processing.
+- Generally, we use logistic regression in geographic image processing.

-e.
-To make Predictions about something we use in logistic regression.
+- To make predictions about something that we use in logistic regression.